twilson63/palmettoflow/README.md

 Palmetto Flow is a concept for building distributed `first` applications.

-Palmetto Flow has a set of principals that enable you the developer to implement in technologies of your *choice*.
+Palmetto Flow has a set of principles that enable you the developer to implement in technologies of your *choice*.

 > While each part of the system can be implemented in any technology, most of the current implementations are in `nodejs` and `javascript`.
 If you are interested in implmenting in other techologies and would like to share your implementations, please post an issue